matthias-bs/LoRaWAN_Node/README.md

 ## MCU Board
 [DFRobot FireBeetle ESP32 IoT Microcontroller](https://www.dfrobot.com/product-1590.html)

+**Note 1:** Assemble R10 and R11 with 0 Ohms resistors (or solder joints...) if you want to monitor VB.

+**Note 2:** The USB-serial-converter seems to be quite picky - use a short USB cable and lower bitrate when flashing!

 ## LoRa Radio Transceiver
 [Adafruit RFM95W LoRa Radio Transceiver Breakout](https://www.adafruit.com/product/3072) - **868 MHz Version!**